berkcodes/bitwig-fedora/README.md

 # Bitwig Studio on Fedora
 A script that installs the latest version of Bitwig Studio on Fedora.
+Now you don't need to update the script, it will automatically scrape bitwig.com/download and get the latest version.
+To update, simply re-run the script.

 ## Installation / Updating (one-liner)
 To install Bitwig on Fedora, simply copy paste the command below.